Yemen rebels strike oil depot in Saudi city hosting F1 race | Headlines

 Yemen rebels strike oil depot in Saudi city hosting F1 race

+The kingdom, which entered the war in 2015, has been internationally criticised for its airstrikes killing that have killed scores of civilians - something the Houthis point to as they launch drones, missiles and mortars into the kingdom.Brig Gen Turki al-Malki, a spokesman for the Saudi-led coalition, said the fire damaged two tanks and was put out without injuries.This hostile escalation targets oil facilities and aims to undermine energy security and the backbone of global economy, al-Malki said, according to the state-run Saudi Press Agency.

-Yemen's Houthi rebels attacked an oil depot Friday in the Saudi city of Jiddah ahead of a Formula One race there, their highest-profile assault yet that threatened to disrupt the upcoming grand prix.
+Yemen's Houthi rebels attacked an oil depot on Friday in the Saudi city of Jiddah ahead of a Formula One race in the kingdom.
+It was the rebels' highest-profile assault yet, though Saudi authorities pledged the upcoming grand prix would go on as scheduled.

-The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant sits just southeast of the city's international airport, a crucial hub for Muslim pilgrims heading to Mecca.
-Videos of the blaze corresponded to known geographic features around the plant.
+The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant that sits just southeast of the city's international airport and is a crucial hub for Muslim pilgrims heading to Mecca.
+No injuries were reported in the attack.

 The Saudi Arabian Oil Co, known as Saudi Aramco, did not immediately respond to a request for comment.
-Saudi state TV only acknowledged a "hostile operation" targeting the depot, without elaborating.
+Saudi authorities acknowledged a “hostile operation” by the Houthis targeting the depot, without describing the weapon used in the attack.

-The attacks came as Saudi Arabia still leads a coalition battling the Iran-backed Houthis, who seized Yemen's capital of Sanaa in September 2014.
-The kingdom, which entered the war in Yemen in 2015, has been internationally criticized for its airstrikes killing that have killed scores of civilians — something the Houthis point to as they launch drones, missiles and mortars into the kingdom.
+In Yemen, Saudi Arabia leads a coalition battling the Iran-backed Houthis, who seized Yemen's capital of Sanaa in September 2014.
+The kingdom, which entered the war in 2015, has been internationally criticised for its airstrikes killing that have killed scores of civilians - something the Houthis point to as they launch drones, missiles and mortars into the kingdom.

+Brig Gen Turki al-Malki, a spokesman for the Saudi-led coalition, said the fire damaged two tanks and was put out without injuries.

+''This hostile escalation targets oil facilities and aims to undermine energy security and the backbone of global economy,'' al-Malki said, according to the state-run Saudi Press Agency.
+“These hostile attacks had no impact or repercussions in any way, shape or form on public life in Jiddah.”
+British Prime Minister Boris Johnson condemned the Houthi attacks on Twitter.
+“These strikes put civilian lives at risk and must stop,” he wrote.

 An Associated Press photojournalist covering practice laps at the F1 track in Jiddah saw the smoke rising in the distance to the east, just after 5:40 pm.
 As the flames rose, the tops of the tanks of the bulk plant were clearly visible some 11.5 km (7 miles) away.